-Penalty points can increase your insurance costs.
+Penalty points stay on your driving record for several years and can increase your insurance costs.
 Getting too many penalty points on your licence could even result in a minimum 6-month driving ban.

 But how long do points stay on your licence?
-Our guide explains everything you need to know.
+Here's everything you need to know.

-A driving endorsement is usually when penalty points are placed on your driving record because you’ve been convicted of a driving offence.
-Or you might have accepted a fixed penalty that includes an endorsement of points.
+Penalty points, also known as driving endorsements, are used when you've been convicted of a driving offence.
+You might have accepted a fixed penalty that includes an endorsement of points.

 Driving offences have different endorsement codes, which correspond to the number of penalty points that can be added to your licence.

 The minimum number of penalty points for a driving offence that can be put on your licence is 3.
 But the more serious driving offences can carry a maximum of 11 points.

 Some examples of driving endorsements include:

 - Speeding offences

 - Driving while using your mobile phone

 For more information, see our guide on motoring conviction codes.